kurotakazuki/old-floaout/README.md

 Floaout is the forefront audio format that enables immersive sound which takes advantage of both channel-based and object-based system.

+Note: Floaout can build only `nightly` at this moment.

 ## Floaout (.oao)
 | Name              | `Type` (Bytes)     | Contents                          |